 Import Permit from FDA

 - FDA has recently brought some changes in the import permit process, which although have streamlined the system; have also added some additional activities to be performed.
 Now, an additional license per invoice (LPI) is required for each shipment.

 After approval from a recognized EC, application in the prescribed format is submitted to FDA.
-In addition to import license application form and EC approval letter, an authorization letter for the local importer is also required.
+In addition to the import license application form and EC approval letter, an authorization letter for the local importer is also required.
 All required documents can be listed as